stevewgh/Topshelf.Leader/README.md

 You configure which manager to use during the configuration stage.
 If one isn't supplied then an in memory manager is used.
 The in memory manager is not muti-process aware so it is **not suitable for production use**.

+Consider using the [Topshelf.Leader.AzureBlob](https://github.com/stevewgh/Topshelf.Leader.AzureBlob) lease manager for production environments.
+It is backed by Azure Blob Storage and is perfectly suited to production loads.
+If that doesn't meet your requirements it's easy to [write your own](#example-of-a-simple-lease-manager).

 ### Configuring the lease manager
 ```c#
 var rc = HostFactory.Run(x =>